lukas-toenne/geodoodle/readme.md

 1. Create a mesh object.
 2. Add a boundary vertex group.
 The default name should be "Boundary", although the operator can work with arbitrary vertex groups.

-   If the vertex group is generated procedurally with a modifier, make sure to apply the modifier so the vertex group becomes part of the mesh data.
+   Procedurally generated vertex groups are also supported (e.g. with a proximity modifier).
+However, topology modifiers such as subdivision are not recommended because the operator will copy the modifier result to the base mesh.

 3. Select the mesh object.
 4. Invoke the _Geodesic Distance_ operator from the dropdown next to the vertex group list.